 Live Observation Bee-Aquarium

-Our live bee exhibit is currently under construction by a local Eagle Scout with the guidance of Encinitas Bee Company.
-You will be either to see the inner workings of a bee hive through our outdoor exhibit and watch the bees busily working.
-Honey created by the bees of Encinitas Bee Company is available at our gift shop.
+Check out our new Observation Bee-Aquarium built by local Eagle Scout, Branden Lintner with the guidance of The Encinitas Bee Company.
+You will see the inner workings of a bee hive through the outdoor paned exhibit and watch the bees busily working.

 Succulent Living Walls